coderofsalvation/webhookmonkey/README.md

 For __microservice__ monitoring check [TRACE](https://trace.risingstack.com/)

 * visually setup and glue webhooks together
-* monitor webhooktransactions
+* monitor webhook transactions
 * save webhook history to DB (REST API)
-* perfect to integrate in backends (REST)
+* integrate with backoffice thru REST

 Webhookmonkey does not force you to centralize your infrastructure, it just sits in the sweet spot: